 The Dutch government wants to take a more severe approach to environmental pollution by, amongst other things, levying a heavier tax on natural gas.
-More ecologically-aware tax payers, in contrast, will be rewarded.
+More ecologically-aware taxpayers, in contrast, will be rewarded.
 The cabinet is planning to impose less tax on electricity.
 Furthermore, landlords who renovate a residence for rental with a view to energy-saving will also benefit from a reduction in tax.
-Additionally, those going to work by bicycle benefit in the 2019 Tax Plan.
+Additionally, those going to work by bicycle benefit from the Dutch Tax Plan 2019.
 The government has simplified the fiscal scheme through which it will be possible in the future to make use of company bicycles.

 Do you still have questions about the 2019 Tax Plan or taxation in general?
 Then do not hesitate to contact us.

 THIS ENTRY WAS POSTED IN DUTCH TAXES BY DESIREE.